George S. Benson: National Education Program

 In 1945 and 1948, Benson spoke to congressional committees opposing federal funding for state and local education.
 While acknowledging educational deficiencies, he argued that the real need was for local school districts to "set our own house in order, rather than asking for Federal aid to keep a disorderly house supplied with unnecessary funds".
-He characterized Federal "aid" to states as merely a return of taxes paid by those states and "weighted with a group of bureaucrats and political hangers-on", and that such "aid" would lead to increased federal government control.
+He characterized federal aid to states as merely a return of taxes paid by those states and "weighted with a group of bureaucrats and political hangers-on", and that such "aid" would lead to increased federal government control.
 In 1946 Benson debated Dr. Ralph Norton of Columbia University on the topic of federal aid to education.

-The National Education Program (NEP) was set up as a Harding's Department of National Education in 1941 and formally separated from the college in 1954.
+The National Education Program (NEP) was set up as Harding's Department of National Education in 1941 and formally separated from the college in 1954.
 The NEP produced a variety of materials intended to advance "the facts about our economic system, our constitutional government, and our spiritual heritage".
 In 1954 these included the weekly "Looking Ahead" and "Listen, Americans" columns carried by 4,000 weekly newspapers and trade newspapers, a monthly bulletin mailed to 47,000 people, a weekly radio broadcast carried by 387 stations, and MGM-distributed films estimated to have been viewed by 35 million people.
-These animated films were produced by John Sutherland, a former Disney executive and funded by The Sloan Foundation and included "Make Mine Freedom", "Going Places", "Meet King Joe", "Why Play Leapfrog", "Albert in Blunderland", "Adventures in Economics".
+These animated films were produced by John Sutherland, a former Disney executive, and funded by the Sloan Foundation and included "Make Mine Freedom", "Going Places", "Meet King Joe", "Why Play Leapfrog", "Albert in Blunderland", "Adventures in Economics".
 These cartoons became "the most popular short subjects ever distributed by MGM.
 The 1965 NEP film "The Truth About Communism" was narrated by Ronald Reagan at Benson's invitation.

-In 1949, the NEP conducted its first "Freedom Forum" to help reach Americans with "the facts about our economic system, our constitutional government, and our spiritual heritage".
-Forums were a mixture of lecture and workshop and organized around a theme, such as "Collectivism - History's Greatest Failure".
+In 1949, the NEP conducted its first Freedom Forum to help reach Americans with "the facts about our economic system, our constitutional government, and our spiritual heritage".
+Forums were a mixture of lecture and workshop and organized around a theme, such as "Collectivism – History's Greatest Failure".
 Enrollment at the first forum was limited to 160, intended for "thought leaders" who could then educate their organization, often businesses.
 Speakers included Robert Andrews Millikan, Herbert Philbrick, and Fred Schwarz.
-Initially the forums focused on affirming "faith in God, constitutional government, and free private enterprise", but as the Cold War intensified the focus shifted to anti-communism.
+Initially the forums focused on affirming "faith in God, constitutional government, and free private enterprise", but as the Cold War intensified, the focus shifted to anti-communism.
 In 1955, Youth Forums on Americanism were added for high school students.